unixpickle/net-dump/README.md

 Some Linux processes (e.g. Network Manager) will keep messing with your wireless card's settings.
 If you have problems, I recommend installing `airmon-ng`.

 The channel arguments are numerical WLAN channel numbers.
 You need to specify at least one channel to sniff on.
 For 2.4GHz, you will probably use numbers between 1 and 11.
 For 5GHz, the channel numbers are more spread out.

+On some Linux distributions, the `iw` command is the only way to set the channel of a wireless interface, and `iwconfig` does not work.
+On these distributions, you may set the envirovnment variable `USE_IW` to `1` to instruct net-dump to use the `iw` command for channel hopping.